Email the following to firstname.lastname@example.org

 - Resolves conflicts and provides advice and guidance to volunteers.

-- Bachelor’s degree or experience equivalent and three to five years preferably in sales, management, marketing, education or other related fields.
+- Bachelor’s degree required and three to five years preferably in sales, management, marketing, education or other related fields.

 Service Unit Volunteer